HUMSI — Human Security Initiative

 A 25-year-old paraprofessional at a special education school in Inver Grove Heights was taken into custody early Monday after an apparent collision with a federal vehicle in the parking lot of Concord Education Center.
 She was held at the U.S. Immigration and Customs Enforcement detention facility at Fort Snelling for nearly 12 hours before being released pending an investigation.
 Her mother reported a lack of communication during the detention.
 U.S. Rep. Angie Craig's office commented on the detention.

-Federal agents deploy chemicals, non-lethal rounds at Broadview ICE facility protests
+Federal agents use chemicals, non-lethal rounds at Broadview ICE facility protests

 Sep 26, 2025Broadview, IL

 On September 26, 2025, federal agents used chemical agents including pepper balls and tear gas against over 100 protesters gathered outside an ICE detention facility in Broadview, Illinois.
 The protest was organized to demonstrate against detention conditions and show support for detainees.
-Some protesters attempted to block vehicles from entering the facility, though most of the crowd remained distant from the perimeter fence.
-Federal agents also deployed non-lethal projectiles from rooftop positions during the incident.
 Following the confrontation, 11 people were taken into custody, with five subsequently facing federal charges including assault on federal officers.
+Broadview Mayor Katrina R. Thompson sent a letter to the Department of Homeland Security requesting intervention, citing dangers to residents and public safety personnel from chemical agents that can travel hundreds of feet, and noting that a gate constructed by the agency across Beech Street is blocking emergency access.

 Sep 26, 2025Los Angeles, CA